 What started as a 20-room lodge is now the gateway to the park including three hotels, multiple restaurants, a general store and more than 300 campsites.
 The Ruby’s Inn complex is still owned and managed by the Syrett family four generations later.
 The property is still committed to the park’s preservation.
 By participating in the Dollar Check-Off program, guests can donate $1 for each night of their stay to the Bryce Canyon National History Association, which helps fund the park.

-You can experience the hotel’s cowboy roots today by taking a horseback tour along the canyon rim or down into the canyon or attending a Ebenezer's Barn and Grill Country Music dinner show held nightly April 20 – Oct.
+You can experience the hotel’s cowboy roots today by taking a horseback tour along the canyon rim or attending a Ebenezer's Barn and Grill Country Music dinner show held nightly April 20 – Oct.
 20.

 Winter at Bryce Canyon